 What colour tones should be used for various parts of the face?

 It would be impossible to outline all of the essential advice for achieving the right colour tones across various areas of the face and body in a short blog post like this one.
-This is why I would suggest that you purchase a reputable book dedicated to the subject, such as William F. Powell’s Color Mixing Recipes for Portraits, which outlines a comprehensive range of skin tone recipes.
+This is why I would suggest that you purchase a reputable book dedicated to the subject, such as Color Mixing Recipes for Portraits, which outlines a comprehensive range of paint combos for different skin tones.

 Nonetheless, there are certain other ground rules that can be detailed here for specific areas of the face.
 The skin on the mouth, for example, is thinner than that elsewhere on the face, with the blood closer to the surface, so you can expect this area to be redder than others.

 You should also bear in mind the many delicate colour changes that can occur in the creases and curves of the ears and nose.
 The tops of the ears are often red due to the flow of blood, while nose tips can also be red.

 When depicting the eyes, meanwhile, you should be aware that the white of the eye is not pure white, accounting for this by mixing a bit of skin tone and a tiny bit of ultramarine blue into the white.
 This mix should be warm and light.
 Also don’t forget to highlight a small area on each of the iris’s sides with a spot of pure white.

 Have fun with your portrait painting!

 Remember that if you achieve certain colour mixes that you especially like, you can store large amounts of them in empty containers for future use.
 For oil and acrylic, it’s a good idea to buy empty paint tubes and label your own colours, whereas for watercolour, you may invest in cheap empty pans or tiny plastic containers with lids.